 I only wish we’d had room for some of their fresh-baked pie!

-I know there are lots of other restaurants in Aiken that allow for safe dining, but I was only in town for three days and had a positive dining experience at the above eateries.
+I know there are lots of other restaurants in Aiken that allow for safe dining, but I was only in town for three days (doing fun things like this) and had a positive dining experience at the above eateries.
 I also enjoyed breakfast at the legendary Willcox Hotel and I’ll try some more next time! 😉

 -Remember, due to Covid-19, doublecheck with the establishment before going to make sure they’ll be open.
 And wear your mask.